Overbrd/ruby-on-rails-pet-tracker-app/README.md

 You will see 200 OK status and output will be the data you input above.

+Repeat steps above and input a second entry of dummy data to create a second owner.

 ### 2. create a new POST request to create a new Pet:

 Choose “POST” from the dropdown on the left, and enter localhost:3000/pets as the request URL